3RM/ibnet/README.md

 php yii migrate/up --migrationPath=@vendor/rmrevin/yii2-comments/migrations/
 php yii migrate --migrationPath=@vendor/uguranyum/yii2-icalender/migration --interactive=0
 ```
+A future update of this repository will include instructions for using fake data

 ### Send a pull request
+Make your updates and send a pull request.
+All contributors are invited to review and discuss.

 Have Ideas for New Features and Improvements?
 -------------------
-Create a new issue
+Create a new issue.
+The enhancement label will be added.

 Did you find a bug?
 Create a new issue.
+The bug label will be added.